 The initial receipt of bitcoins as contributions should be reported like in-kind contributions.
 The committee will disclose the receipt of the contribution and also report the bitcoins as a disbursement.
 These offsetting entries allow the committee's reported cash-on-hand to remain unchanged while holding the bitcoins outside of a campaign depository.
-It is recommended to include a notation or memo text indicating the number of bitcoins that the committee received and that the bitcoins were not liquidated.
+The FEC recommends to include a notation or memo text indicating the number of bitcoins that the committee received and that the bitcoins were not liquidated.

 Step 1: Bitcoins reported as a receipt

 Step 2: Bitcoins reported as a disbursement

 Any usual and normal fees that the processor charges should not be deducted from the reported value of the contribution.
 The committee should report the usual and nominal fees and commissions that it pays to an online processor as an operating expenditure.

 On the Summary Page tab, right click on the contributor’s category and select “new.”
 Enter the contributor’s information and check the “in-kind” box.
 This will ensure that the contribution is on both Schedule A and B. In the description field, “In-kind:” will be added automatically.
 Add a description of the in-kind received.